 After surgery you may be hesitant to get up and move about.
-However, you should actually be encouraged to move around as much as tolerated.
+No matter how hesitant, you should actually be encouraged to move around as much as tolerated.
 This is important because it minimizes muscle atrophy, minimizes the risk of blood clots, and helps your lungs recover from the anesthesia.
 However, there are also some limitations to be expected.
 For example, if you had a meniscus repair surgery we may ask you to use crutches and avoid deep squats or pivoting and twisting on that leg for a few weeks.
 But if you simply had the piece cleared out of the knee, then you can resume fairly normal activities as tolerated.
-Be sure to check with your physicians first — then you will find these videos on quadriceps knee exercises and these hamstring exercises useful.
+Consider a cryo cuff and compression sleeve to minimize swelling which will improve your motion.
+Once cleared by your physician, certain exercises are helpful for recovery.
+Be sure to check with your physician first — then you will find these videos on quadriceps knee exercises and these hamstring exercises useful.

 After surgery, the meniscal tear recovery experience is uniquely yours